THE HEALING PHASE

-This adorable presentation was created by a fellow artist Katie Dang.
+This adorable presentation was created by an artist named Katie Dang.
 It totally sums up the entire process in a few cute pics!

 COLOR WILL APPEAR TO BE MUCH TOO DARK!